 article · Certification difficulty & pass rates

-A+ difficulty: 30/100 RoleMath score, official exam facts, study sequence, employer-language context, and AI caveats.
+A+ difficulty: core stage, official exam facts, study sequence, employer-language context, and AI caveats.

-A+ is foundational in the RoleMath difficulty model: 30/100.
-That score is a transparent estimate from official/source-backed exam facts, not an exam outcome percentage and not a prediction about you.
+A+ sits at the core stage: CompTIA recommends about 12 months of hands-on experience in an IT support role (a recommendation, not a requirement).
+That comes from the vendor's own published guidance, not from an exam outcome percentage and not from a prediction about you.
 The practical question is whether breadth across support hardware, operating systems, networking basics, security basics, and troubleshooting matches the work you can already do.

 Key takeaways

-• The page maps the credential to role contexts such as Help Desk Technician, IT Support Specialist, IT Security Operations Specialist, then uses role tasks to shape study priorities.
+• The page maps the credential to role contexts such as Help Desk Technician, IT Support Specialist, Technical Support Engineer, then uses role tasks to shape study priorities.

 • Employer-language and AI rows are context for preparation, not evidence that the credential creates a job outcome.